Helping you make sense of your energy bill

 Much like a bank account number, this unique number identifies the account with your energy provider.
 This is useful to make a note of this so that you can manage your account online, or provide this number if you make a telephone query.

 This number uniquely identifies your bill.
-If you have any issues with a particular bill (e.g. incorrect billing amount, inaccurate readings), then you can simply reference the bill number to your supplier’s customer service.
+If you have any issues with a particular bill (e.g. incorrect billing amount, inaccurate readings), then you can simply reference the bill number to your energy supplier’s customer service.

 This is the date that the bill was printed or made available online, which is normally the same date every month.